Sign in to Nexus Sites/Apps from Personal Devices via SSO & Multi Factor Authentication (MFA)

 1. Copy the Teams 'join' link, minimize remote access

-2. Paste it into web browser (ex: Chrome), click 'Join on the web instead'
+2. Paste it into web browser (ex: Microsoft Edge or Chrome), click 'Join on the web instead'

 1. Downloading the app isn't recommended at this time